robguilarr/Data-Science-Sandbox/README.md

-# Machine Learning Sandbox
+# 🧪 Machine Learning Sandbox

 This repository is a sandbox for my Machine Learning studies.
-Here, I will be experimenting with various Machine Learning models and techniques, and documenting my progress along the way.
+Here, I'll be experimenting with various Machine Learning models and techniques, and documenting my progress along the way.

-Getting Started
+## Getting Started

 To get started with this repository, you will need to have the following installed on your machine: